emb-riscv/specs-markdown/csrs.md

 | [?] | `user` | r | 0 | If 1, the core is in user mode. |
 | [(xlen-1):?] | | | | Reserved. |

+TODO: the bits in this register, as the entire mechanism to enter/exit exceptions and traps, requires a thorough analysis.

 ## Interrupt Enable (`iena`)